ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * PCR\[4] is intended to represent the software that manages the transition between the platform’s Pre-Operating System Start and the state of a system with the Operating System present.
-This PCR, along with PCR\[5], identifies the initial operating system loader (e.g. GRUB for Linux)
+This PCR, along with PCR\[5], identifies the initial operating system loader (e.g., GRUB for Linux)

 * PCR\[8] is used by the OS loader to record measurements of the various components of the operating system.